Vita3K/Vita3K/README.md

 ## Donations
 If you would like to show your appreciation or even help fund development, the project has a [Patreon](https://www.patreon.com/Vita3K) page.

+## Supporters
+Thank you to the following supporters:
+* Mored1984

 ## Note
 The purpose of the emulator is not to enable illegal activity.